 Exceptional fighters can be knighted at a younger age, however.
-Loras Tyrell, Jaime Lannister, and Prince Daeron Targaryen were fifteen years old upon receiving their knighthood, which has been described as “young”.
+Loras Tyrell, Jaime Lannister, and Prince Daeron Targaryen were fifteen years old upon receiving their knighthood.
 Daemon Blackfyre received his knighthood at an exceptionally young age, as he was only twelve years old when he was knighted by his father, King Aegon IV Targaryen.

 Rhaegar Targaryen was newly knighted at seventeen, and Quentyn Martell, Tywin Lannister, and Denys Mallister were even older, being knighted at the age of eighteen.
 Ser Duncan the Tall claimed to be a hedge knight at the age of sixteen or seventeen, which nobles at Ashford Meadow did not seem to find objectionable.
 Young squires who have proven themselves in battle might be promised knighthood when they come of age.

 Most squires are knighted some time after coming of age.
-Some men are knighted after demonstrating their prowess in tourneys, such as Daemon Blackfyre, or in battle, such as Jaime Lannister.
-Squires might also be knighted at the battlefield as they lay dying, such as Tywald Lannister, and men can also ask for knighthood before being executed, such as Trystane Truefyre.
+Some men are knighted before then, by demonstrating their prowess in tourneys, such as Daemon Blackfyre, or in battle, such as Jaime Lannister.
+Underage squires might be knighted on the battlefield as they lay dying, such as Tywald Lannister.
+Men can also ask for knighthood before being executed, such as Trystane Truefyre.

 The motivation for receiving knighthood can be political.
 Laenor Velaryon was knighted because he was to marry Rhaenyra Targaryen, the Princess of Dragonstone, and it was thought that the prince consort of the Seven Kingdoms should be a knight.

 Knighthood can also be acquired in less honorable ways.
 Tales are told of knights who gained their knighthoods with favors, coin, and threats.
-Glendon Ball claimed to have sold his maiden sister's virginity in exchange for receiving his knighthood.
-During the Dance of the Dragons, Perkin the Flea gave the honor to "every sellsword, thief, and butcher's boy" to recruit hundreds of gutter knights for Trystane Truefyre's army amid the riot of King's Landing.
+It was said that Glendon Ball sold his maiden sister's virginity in exchange for receiving his knighthood.
+During the Dance of the Dragons, Perkin the Flea gave the honor to "every sellsword, thief, and butcher's boy", to recruit hundreds of gutter knights for Trystane Truefyre's army amid the riot of King's Landing.